vicoslab/dis_tutorial5/README.md

     continue
 ```

 And we can think of other filters, like the width of the ring should be approximately the same along the major and minor axis of the ellipses, the width of the ring should be smaller than the minor axis of the inner ellipse and so on.
+You will need to additionally add the recognition of ring color, as well as determine if the ring is actually a 3d ring, or just an image of a ring.
+You will likely need to use point cloud data for this.

 ## TODO for students:
-As part of Task 2, you need to find all the cylinders, 3D rings, and parking spaces (2D) rings in the image.
+As part of Task 1, you need to find the faces and the 3D rings in the course.
 The code in this exercise will NOT perform this tasks out of the box.
 You should either develop a completely new approach, or use this code as a starting point.
+**General note:** Use markers in RVIZ to help with interpreting your robot's perception and knowledge.
+It is much easier than looking at terminal output.
+You can program markers to have different colors, sizes and shapes.
+Display the hardcoded points for movement, face locations, ring candidates, colors, etc.

-### For cylinder detection
+### For face detection
-In addition to the point cloud data, you also have the RGB image, the depth image, and the laser scan which you can use to detect the cylinders.
-The cylinders have color which is very different from the background.
-The cylinders have a specific size.
-When looking at the laser scan, the cylinders look like (incomplete) perfect circles.
-You should use some or all of these properties to robustly detect the cylinders.
-Furthermore, the `cylinder_segmentation.cpp` node can be optimized significantly to reject false detections (filter out more points, the number of inliers should be above some threshold, the fitted cylinder should be of a certain size, and should be oriented in a certain way).
+Your person detector will process every image and detect the face multiple times when the robot moving around the course.
+You need to group the detections in the map coordinate space to establish a good estimation of the face's position.
+Additionally, for programming the robot approach, you might want to also calculate the direction of the wall on which the face is (i.e. the normal of the wall).

 ### For ring detection
 There are two types of rings that should be detected, 3D and 2D.
 There are, again, many different approaches that you can take.
 You can choose to further robustify the given approach, by improving the image preprocessing and improving the rejection of false detections.
 You can also exploit the color information in the image (maybe color segmentation can work?).
 For the 3D rings, there should be a hole in the inside ellipse, which can be verified from the point cloud or the depth image.
-The 3D rings are also higher, always above the central point in the image.
-The 2D rings are on the ground, always below the central point of the image.
-Have fun!